cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-10-utility-video-7.md

     \ may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: tXXRIwRBTTE
 ---
 Robust decisions minimize standard deviation, neglecting maximization of superior system performance.
-Overall, Target curves and comparative tables may best present valuation results to decision-makers.
+Overall, target curves and comparative tables may best present valuation results to decision-makers.